zeitkonservecom/zeitkonserve.github.io/_posts/2017-12-15-extract-audio-from-video-using-ffmpeg-avconv-high-quality-hq.md

 [...]
 ```

-ffmpeg/avconv will not convert the audio stream, but just save it.
+ffmpeg/avconv will not convert the audio stream, but just save it in hq.